Aliiatt/Projects-/aws/hands-on/01_05_2023_EFS/EFS_new.md

 # PART 4 - AUTOMOUNT EFS ON REBOOT

+- Switch to EC2-1 or EC2-2

-- reboot and show that configuration is gone
+- reboot and show that configuration is gone for EC2-1 / EC2-2.
+Since EC2-3 is configured by AWS fstab is set.
 ```
 sudo reboot now
 ```